 - Jpeg images of proposed arrangement of content on screens, or storyboard layout in sketch format or other illustration: refer to “Content Creation Guidelines.pdf”

-- Links to past moving image work (up to 3 samples, 1 minute each).
+- Links to online video samples (up to 2 samples, 1 minute each).
+These can be past moving image work, or a mockup of what you plan for the Marquee.
 Samples must be online (You Tube and Vimeo are acceptable)

-- Brief description of proposed piece (not more than one page)
+- Brief biography (not more than 50 words)

-Boston Cyberarts and the MCCA will review applications and award up to ten exhibition opportunities for the BCEC Marquee.
-Notifications will be sent by Friday, December 6 and works should be completed by midnight Thursday, January 2, 2014 for presentation in mid January.
-Awards include a $500 honorarium.
+Boston Cyberarts and MCCA will review applications and award up to ten student exhibition opportunities for the BCEC Marquee.
+Notifications will be sent by March 12, and works should be completed by Sunday April 6, 2014 for presentation in early May.

 Selection of work is based foremost upon artistic excellence.
+We are particularly interested in works that push the limits of the 7 screens as a display platform while also creating dynamic engaging content for the public.
 Artists will receive proper credit for their media art.

 Please contact Student Art on the Marquee Coordinator, Jeffu Warmouth with questions.